The French Baccalaureate

 The OIB is not open only to French students who have acquired a thorough knowledge of English, but also to IB students who are fluent in French.

 The OIB is an examination created and administered by the French Ministry of Education, in coordination with the Advanced Placement Division of the College Board.
+You can find more information about the OIB here.

 In the 9th grade (classe de 3ème), students prepare the “Brevet des Collèges."
 This is a French national exam, externally assessed, which includes French, math, and history/geography.
 Grades earned in all subjects over a two year period (grades 8 and 9) are included in the calculation of the final grade for this exam.
 The study of a third language is mandatory.